Map of Tornado Paths. Image courtesy of the Storm Prediction Center.

 From Illinois to North Carolina and from Michigan to Mississippi, tornadoes and severe thunderstorms killed 335 people and injured over 6,000.
 Over 15,000 homes, businesses and farm buildings were destroyed and another 17,000 buildings were damaged.

-Indiana experienced its most devasting tornado outbreak in history.
+Indiana experienced its most devastating tornado outbreak in history.
 A brief tornado touchdown in Boone county the morning of April 3 was the prelude to the major outbreak.
 Between 220 pm EST and 800 pm EST, 20 additional tornadoes struck in 38 counties killing 47 and injuring nearly 900 with property losses for nearly 6,000 families.
+Below are some pictures from the event.
+Click any image for a larger version.

 Most of the Indiana tornadoes traveled at nearly a mile a minute and many times there were several tornadoes in progress at the same time.
 A huge tornado about a half mile wide began near Otterbein northwest of Lafayette and tracked to near LaGrange north of Ft.
 Wayne.
 This violent tornado was on the ground for 121 miles killing 19 people.
 The worst destruction from this tornado was in Monticello, Rochester and Ligonier.
 Another tornado became an F5 as it moved across Southern Indiana near DePauw killing 6 and injuring 76.
 There were also 2 long tornado paths from near Madison to just west of Cincinnati.
 Both of these reached F4 in intensity killing 11 and injuring nearly 300.
 The rest of the tornadoes mostly occurred across the eastern half of the state with F4's at Parker and Kennard.